API-AutoFlow/Documentations/docs/external-actions/communication/tcp-receive.md

 ---

 # TCP Receive
-TCP Receive action receives data from a bound Socket to the response-target.
+TCP Send and Receive action sends data and waits to receive data back from a bound Socket to the response-target.

 ## Properties
 ```yaml